pg-support/supt-km/docs/4. Processes/b. Shipping & Delivery/Received Wrong & Missing Items.md

 	2. Missing items: Resend request (RS or Service Parts request, depending on the missing item)

 5. Once the correct item is resent to the customer, report to the logistics team via [[Daily Catch-Up (JIRA)]] by submitting a support request (in Supt-Logistics form) accordingly.
+6. Process [[Resend (Shopify)]] to resend the missing item to the customer.
-6. Once the case is reported, the ticket can be closed.
+7. Once the resend order is created, the ticket can be closed.